bjgillet/ansible-lab/README.md

 <br>
 They are really basic (at most) but are useful to me to show integration capabilities within third party PoC integration.
 <br>
-<b>For someone looking at ansible:</b> you will only find basics ther, if it may help, feel free using them whatever the way.
+<b>For someone looking at ansible:</b> you will only find basics there, if it may help, feel free using them whatever the way.
-<b>For someone with some background or expertise on Ansible:</b> Not sure it may help.
+<br><b>For someone with some background or expertise on Ansible:</b> Not sure it may help.
-To all keep in mind those are just basic stuff so to prove integration capabilities through Ansible.
+<br>To all keep in mind those are just basic stuff so to prove integration capabilities through Ansible.
-This being said, if it may help, feel free to reuse.
+<br>This being said, if it may help, feel free to reuse.